 Many toilet training regressions are resolved in a matter of weeks, but it might take up to a month in certain cases.

-If it lasts longer than that and you haven’t visited a doctor, you should consult your children’s pediatrician to make sure there isn’t an underlying health concern.
+If it lasts longer than that and the wet clothes are making you angry and you’re giving negative attention to your child and and you haven’t visited a doctor, you should consult your children’s pediatrician to make sure there isn’t an underlying health concern.